MechMicroMan/openpiv-xl/README.md

-# OpenPIV XL
+# OpenPIV-XL

+This package is designed to perform digital image correlation on large images (70,000 x 70,000 px has been tested) using chunking and GPU acceleration.
+Using the GPU, DIC correlation from a sub-window of 2048x2048 to 16x16 with no overlap on a (16,000 x 16,000 px) px image takes around one minute.
+To compute strain fields and perform advanced analysis of the displacement field, see [DefDAP](https://github.com/MechMicroMan/DefDAP).

 The authors aknowledge the authors of [OpenPIV](https://github.com/OpenPIV/openpiv-python), from which this package is derived.
 OpenPIV should be cited with this [DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4409178).

-This package is designed to perform DIC on large images (> 10,000 x 10,000 px) using chunking and GPU acceleration.

-Using the GPU, DIC correlation from a sub-window of 2048x2048 to 16x16 with no overlap on a (16000x16000) px image takes around a minute.

 ## Installing